awsdocs/aws-codebuild-user-guide/doc_source/batch-build-buildspec.md

 **type**
 The identifier of the environment type to use for the task\.
 See **Environment type** in [Build environment compute types](build-env-ref-compute-types.md) for possible values\.
 **variables**
 The environment variables that will be present in the build environment\.
-See [env/variables](build-spec-ref.md#build-spec.env.variables) for more information, \.
+See [env/variables](build-spec-ref.md#build-spec.env.variables) for more information\.

 **ignore\-failure**
 Optional\.
 A Boolean value that indicates if a failure of this build task can be ignored\.